Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 ### condition
 Condition function with signature `func int f()`.
 If the function returns `TRUE` the dialogue is displayed, if it returns `FALSE` it is not displayed.
-The function name does not have to follow a particular naming convention but a naming convention is used throughout all the Gothic scripts: `{DialogueName}_Condition`.
+The function name does not have to follow a particular naming convention, but a naming convention is used throughout all the Gothic scripts: `{DialogueName}_Condition`.

 === "Conditioned dialogue"
     ```dae